 I used to always be afraid of studio lighting.
 The big stands, umbrellas, boxes and endless plugs turned me off.
 But the more I got into photography, the more I realized how important it was to have an awareness of your light source and the direction of light.
 Whether you are shooting in studio or working with the big old sun, lighting is every thing!

 This photography exercise was inspired by Pascaline.
-She got a new Barbie for Christmas this year, and she loved all the “studio” looking shots of her Barbie on the packaging.
+She got a new Barbie for Christmas, and she loved all the “studio” looking shots of her Barbie on the packaging.
 I told her that she could do a photo shoot of her own Barbies and get the same look.
-It’s just a matter of setting up the right type of lighting.
+It’s just a matter of setting up the right type of studio lighting.
 And before you knew it, Brian was looking for a cardboard box, black construction paper, and desk lamps.
+We set off to build a Barbie-sized studio to understand lighting.
 I started punching holes in the black construction paper with Pascaline.
 And the rest is history!

 1. Sara says: